drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 ![png](https://drscotthawley.github.io/images/FG-images/output_28_1.png)

-*Note that the optimized values $(m,b)$ that we find may not exactly match the "exact" values we used to make the data, because the noise we added to the data can throw this off.
+*Note that the optimized values $$(m,b)$$ that we find may not exactly match the "exact" values we used to make the data, because the noise we added to the data can throw this off.
 In the limit where the noise amplitude goes to zero, our optimized values will exactly match the "exact" values used to generated the data.*

 Let's see the results of our line fit...